VivekanandaYadla/Moodle-Auto-Login/README.md

 # Moodle-Auto-Login
+I made it using Node JS and Python
-Initially install Selenium in your project by using pip command{Type "pip install selenium" in your terminal and click enter}
+The node JS vwerion here can be used to make an Extention on chrome Initially install Selenium in your project by using pip command{Type "pip install selenium" in your terminal and click enter}

 now install chromedriver.exe file from web and add it to the project file{you can install chrome drivers for your particular version of chrome from here "https://chromedriver.chromium.org/downloads"}